dreamcatcher-tech/network/Inbox/2024-12-28 1342 making CRM as simply as possible.md

 Webapp seems easiest to host on cloud, due to easy deployment control. api might be local, but that seems hard.

+Need a backblaze mock using local disk anyway, just for in memory development, which should be just the blob interface that we provide.

+We can set the passwords for the users, so they can be on a special deployment with signups disabled, and then we still keep the AI ability running.